alfredtorch/RGBFighter/README.md

 <img src="images/Banner.jpg?raw=true">

 Micro ESP-01 board for addressable pixel control, suits to every place and mostly to any needs!
+Only a power bank and a smartphone are needed and you are ready to go with your mobile setup.

-* Small footprint : +- 14x32mm
+* Small footprint : +- 14x32mm & Lightweight +- 4gr
-* ESP8266 based
+* ESP8266 based (Support for Arduino)
 * Designed for common LED Strips like WS2812 with level shifting
 * Connection over 2,54 mm 3 Pin for direct soldering, JST or screw terminal (Version Strip or Panel)
 * Power and Progamming over USB (CP2102 nodeMCU design)
-* Support for One Button OR IR Receiver
+* User Input for One Button OR IR Receiver
 * [WLED](https://github.com/Aircoookie/WLED "WLED's Github page") compatible